ASAP-Bilkent/federated_normalization/README.md

   - Weights & Biases API login credentials
   - Dataset paths
 - Datasets are included in the respective directory.
 Modify the dataset path accordingly.
-- A `requirements_image.yml`  and `requirements_tabular.txt` files are provided to set up the Python environments.
+- `requirements_image.yml`  and `requirements_tabular.txt` files are provided to set up the Python environments.
 For MNIST and CIFAR-10 experiments you can use  `requirements_image.yml` and for other datasets you can use `requirements_tabular.txt`.
 You can create a environments using respectively:

 ```bash
 conda env create -f requirements.yml